NIkkiDC/Tic-Tac-Toe/README.md

 A win for me that I was super excited about was me being able to put a div in the body of each page, so I can alter different things, and target the CSS better.
 I have 3 pages with 3 different themes on each one.

 Project
 Planning- I knew I wanted to utlize a couuple of pages because I wanted the site to be more interactive with the user.
+I drew it out on paper.
 Icebox - I wish I could have added a space where users can enter their own username.
 So it can be a bit more personal for users.
 Another thing i'd like to add is a way for users to personalize their X or O.